BookHeaven/BookHeaven.EpubManager/README.md

 ```csharp
 builder.Services.AddEbookManager();
 ```
+You can optionally pass in a folder path as a parameter to use as a cache for temporary files (like extracted images).<br/>
+If no folder is provided, the images will be loaded into base64 strings instead, which may consume a lot of memory.

 2. Inject the EbookManagerProvider service and use it to get the appropriate reader or writer for your desired format at runtime.
 ```csharp
 public class MyService(EbookManagerProvider ebookManagerProvider)